 The second method of burial at sea is to place the cremated remains in an urn and lower the urn into the ocean.
 The urn can be either biodegradable or non-biodegradable.
 With a biodegradable burial at sea urn, the urn will eventually degrade and release the cremated remains that are inside.

 The third method used for burial at sea is to scatter the cremated remains in the ocean.
 This can be done by boat or by airplane.
 To scatter the cremated remains by boat, the family and friends set out on a voyage to the desired location in the ocean.
 This usually involves chartering a boat for a few hours.
 The cremated remains are placed in the water and allowed to descend into the ocean.
-Family members may be allowed to perform the burial at sea scattering themselves.
 The boat needs to be placed into the wind and moving at the right speed.
 If done incorrectly, the ashes may end up back in the boat instead of in the water, so make sure you choose a reputable company with a captain experienced with burial at sea.
 Keep in mind that a scattering ceremony on a boat may last a few hours, and if the seas are rough your guests may get seasick.

 Scattering cremated remains by airplane is the final way to have a burial at sea, and in our opinion, the best way.
 Unlike scattering by boat where the ashes are placed at the desired locations, scattering of ashes by airplane is a more thorough scattering.
 This means that the scattering is done over a larger area.
 The cremated remains are released into the wind.
 Some of the ashes will descend to the earth below while the rest travel with the wind before descending.
 By choosing an airplane as your method for burial at sea you have more options for participation.
 Families can participate by being on board the airplane or watching from the ground.
 It is important to work with a pilot that has experience in burial at sea scattering.
 Every pilot seems to have a story of an attempt to scatter ashes that doesn’t go well.
 If the pilot doesn’t know how to scatter ashes from the plane, it is likely the ashes will end up back in the plane or all over the side of the plane.
 If you are thinking of scattering ashes by airplane as your method for burial at sea make sure you seek out a commercial pilot with experience in burial at sea.
 Look for an established business with professional liability insurance, commercial-rated pilots and a strong track record.